 The skit concludes by making the connection between the Old Testament prophecies of the Messiah, who was to save His people from their sins, and their New Testament fulfillment in the life, death, and resurrection of Jesus Christ.
 It also reminds us that this timeless story is still there in the pages of the Bible, where any of us may read...
 "Christmas by The Book!"

-This skit has been a favorite with both children and parents for years!
-It comes in two versions: the Children's Version for younger children to put on for their parents, and the Teen Version for Youth to put on for their families.
-Together these make up some of my favorite Children's Christmas skits!
+This has been a favorite Christmas Skit with both children and parents for years!
+It comes in three versions: the Children's Version for younger children to put on for their parents, the Teen Version for Youth to put on for their families, and the Simplified Version which will help groups with little time to practice present the Christmas Story in all its beauty.
+Together these make up some of my favorite Christmas skits!

 The Children's Version is very sweet and childlike, complete with lots of shepherds and angels.
 Your younger actors will find the lines simple and the stage directions straightforward.
 (10-15 minutes)